Adrienne Morris is author of the deeply moving epic novel The House on Tenafly Road (Historical Novel Society Editor’s Choice).

-Adrienne lives on a small Upstate New York farm with her human and animal family.
+Adrienne lives on a small farm with her mini horse and sheep.

 Everything you love today will be one day thrown off, cast in a heap, stolen or forgotten.
 You may write your mementos into a will, put your signature upon books you’ve written, and, in the case of your very body, have portraits done to capture who you once appeared to be.